nockanda/doorlock-rf24l01/README.md

 # doorlock-rf24l01
 This is an example of remotely unlocking a door lock using RF24L01!
+The RF24 library is required!